 The humble password is dying.
 I wrote this article detailing how to create secure passphrases (a short, long sentence) and even programmed a FOSS tool in that post to randomly generate your own passphrases.
 Please stop using and reusing passwords and put your passPHRASES into a password manager.

-8. Passphrases Aren’t Enough: Two-Factor Authentation (2FA)
+8. Passphrases Aren’t Enough: Two-Factor Authentication (2FA)

 This is probably the most recited advice, but folks don’t keep their malware and operating systems updated.
-Look, operating systems and malware applications update themselves.